Chaoyi-Lu/ZIP-LPCM/README.md

 # A Zero-Inflated Poisson Latent Position Cluster Model

-This repository is a complementary material for the paper **"A Zero-Inflated Latent Position Cluster Model" (ZIP-LPCM)** to provide tutorials for the coding of the experiments illustrated in the paper.
+This repository is a complementary material for the paper **"A Zero-Inflated Poisson Latent Position Cluster Model" (ZIP-LPCM)** to provide tutorials for the coding of the experiments illustrated in the paper.
-This paper mainly works on the ZIP-LPCM incorporated with the **mixture-of-finite-mixtures (MFM)** clustering prior.
+This paper mainly works on the ZIP-LPCM incorporated with the **Mixture-of-Finite-Mixtures (MFM)** clustering prior.
-The inference is based on a novel **partially collapsed Metropolis-within-Gibbs (PCMwG)** sampler with a newly proposed **truncated absorb-eject (TAE)** move embedded inside.
+The inference is based on a novel **Partially Collapsed Metropolis-within-Gibbs (PCMwG)** sampler with a newly proposed **Truncated Absorb-Eject (TAE)** move embedded inside.
 A supervised version of the method is also provided.

 The notebooks [`Simulation studies.md`] and [`Real data applications.md`] are the main focuses in this repository where step-by-step tutorials are provided.